 Renewable energies in the world

-The latest report from the International Energy Agency, published in April, brought very good news and some very pleasant surprises.
+The latest report from the International Energy Agency, published in April, brought some very good news and some very pleasant surprises.
 Indeed, the report shows that renewables have experienced incredible growth in 2020, a growth not seen for two decades.

 Some 280 GW of additional renewable energy capacity came online in 2020, 45% more than the new additions recorded in 2019, the IEA reports, which is equivalent to the total capacity of the ten Southeast Asian countries in ASEAN.
 This historic annual increase, the largest since 1999, is driven by an increase of 114 GW of wind capacity, almost double that in 2019 (+90%) and by China.

-Although the IEA expects CO2 emissions to rise in 2021 “due to a parallel increase in coal use”, it believes that the 2020 growth rate “will become the new norm, with some 270 GW of renewable capacity to be added in 2021 and almost 280 GW in 2022, despite a slowdown in China”.
-Wind growth is expected to slow slightly in 2021 and 2022, while solar “will continue to break records”, according to the agency.
+Although the IEA expects CO2 emissions to rise in 2021 ‘due to a parallel increase in coal use’, it believes that the 2020 growth rate ‘will become the new norm, with some 270 GW of renewable capacity to be added in 2021 and almost 280 GW in 2022, despite a slowdown in China’.
+Wind growth is expected to slow slightly in 2021 and 2022, while solar ‘will continue to break records’, according to the agency.